 New institutions must confirm that they understand the BGA accreditation process and criteria by sending a formal letter of intent, agreeing to the relevant terms and conditions.
 An example of this can be found in Appendix 2.
-The institution will also be asked to submit their accreditation application form, as well as a signed copy of the BGA Standard Assessment Costs.
-All documents are easily accessible online: https:// businessgraduatesassociation.com/business-schools/accreditation/.
+The institution will also be asked to submit a signed version of the accreditation contract.
+All documents are easily accessible online:

+www.businessgraduatesassociation.com/ business-schools/accreditation/.
 The BGA account manager will be able to provide the institution with guidance and support when completing the forms, which is used to determine that: